Economy of Saudi Arabia: Poverty

+Saudi Arabia enacted reforms of its welfare eligibility criteria in 2025, leading to many citizens losing access to monthly benefits they previously received.
+The regime cracked down on critics, fining citizens and ordering the closure of their social media accounts.
+Authorities warned that those criticizing the changes could be fined under anti-cyber crime laws.

 Private sector growth

 In 2018, the imposition of a 5% value-added tax (VAT) brought private-sector growth to a halt.
 Consumer spending was also restrained after a sharp increase in prices for energy, electricity, and water earlier in 2018.
 The kingdom witnessed a mass departure of around 750,000 foreign workers after imposing new government levies on ex-pat workers.
 The government is also forcing small-business owners to hire Saudi nationals at comparatively higher wages than foreign workers.
 Gaining money from large, direct foreign investments is also not working in favor of the government.
 Rich Saudis are reluctant to invest within the kingdom due to the fear of triggering government scrutiny.

 On 11 May 2020, the government announced that it would triple the kingdom's VAT on goods and services, raising it from 5% to 15%.
 It also stated that the increase in VAT—introduced due to the country's current financial crisis due to plummeting oil prices and impact of coronavirus—would also be followed by a cut in monthly allowance for state workers worth approximately $266, and financial benefits for contractors.

 Aramco decreased the production of its Arab Light grade of crude oil by a significant amount to be shipped to Asia.
 The firm also cut down oil pricing for its US buyers following wavering demand for fuel due to the global relapse of the coronavirus pandemic.

 According to the General Authority for Statistics, Saudi Arabia's inflation accelerated to 6.2% in August 2020, as compared to the same month last year.
 The report states that the annual inflation rate increased from only 0.5% (in June) to 6.1% (in July), before the increase of VAT to 15% from 5% was introduced, effective from 1 July 2020.